|

 Given all we know is our own

-hearing, we don’t usually say, or expect children to say, "I
+hearing, we don’t usually say, or expect a person to say, "I

 have hyper/hypo-sensitivity, distorted and inefficient hearing.”